Civic Center Station Rehabilitation Project

 About the Project

 Civic Center Station serves as one of RTD’s busiest regional bus transit centers with eighteen routes serving an average of 15,000 passengers a day.
-It provides a turnaround point for the 16th Street Free MallRide and is also the location of the Civic Center Plaza.
-A part of the downtown landscape for more than three decades, it's time for this important transit hub to get a much-needed facelift.
+It provides a turnaround point for the 16th Street Free MallRide and is also the location of the Civic Center Plaza - an integral part of the downtown landscape for more than three decades.
+After 16 months of construction, the new Civic Center Station is ready for business.

-- Building structure that is easier to maintain and repair long-term
+- A building structure that is easier to maintain and repair long-term

 - Land parcel preserved for future development opportunities